 This is an expanded Appendix 1 to my essay A New Cooperative Economy.

 Until something has a name, it hardly exists.
 So what shall we call the new economy that we need so much?
 These are all proposed names that I have harvested from my reading.
 If you know of another, let me know, and I will add it.
-Updated from 66 to 70 on June 5th, thanks to Nicole Chaland.
+Updated to 74 names on November 21st 2017.

 Guy Dauncey, April 2017